September 21st, 2023

 Log scales show relative values instead of absolute ones.
 Log scales don’t care about the fact that 101 minus 100 equals the same as 2 minus 1.
 Instead, they are concerned with percentages: between 100 and 101 is a 1% increase, while between 1 and 2 is a 100% increase.
 So on a log scale, the distance between 100 and 101 is roughly 1% of the distance between 1 and 2:

 So what do same distances on a log scale show?
 They show the same percentage growth or decline.
-Imagine you eat candy for money and your business is growing by 100%, yearly.
-That means every year you eat double the number of candies you ate last year.
+Imagine you eat candy for money and your business grows yearly by 100%.
+That means every year you eat twice as many candies than you ate the previous year.

 In the 1st year, you eat 2 candies.
-In the 2nd year, you eat 4 candies.
+The year after that, you eat 4 candies.
 In the 3rd year, you eat 8 candies.
-In year 5, you eat 32 candies, and at your 25th anniversary, you would eat 33.5 million candies.
+By year 5, you eat 32 candies, and on your 25th anniversary, you would be eating 33.5 million candies.

 On a linear scale, a line chart plotting these numbers would go insanely high very quickly.
-On a log scale, each of these amounts takes up the same space, because in each year, the number of candies grows by a fixed rate (100%).
+On a log scale, each of these amounts takes up the same space, because, in each year, the number of candies grows at a fixed rate (100%).

 Let’s see what that means for our chart.
 Here, the log scale can show us two things that the linear scale can’t show us: First, the drop of short-term arrivals in the second world war.
 That wasn’t a stark drop in absolute numbers (that’s why we can’t see it in the chart up there), but it was a stark drop in relative numbers: